Tropical Storm Kompasu: Hainan

 Authorities in Hainan closed three ports, and all schools were closed in Haikou.
 Trees were brought down in Hainan, with firefighters clearing debris from roads.
 The storm was the strongest to hit the island in five years.

+Vietnam

+Despite weakened significantly before striking Vietnam, Kompasu still brought heavy rains to the Central region and caused flooding.
+The storm left three dead and five missing.
+76 landslides were reported, majority of them were occurred in Nghệ An province and Quảng Nam province.
+1976 ha of rice and 59 ha of crops and ornamental plants were swept away.
+In Bố Trạch district, houses were flooded by waters with a depth of 1.2 m.
+Damage across the country was amounted to ₫176 billion (US$7.72 million).

 Elsewhere

 The Central Weather Bureau issued advisories for heavy rain for northern and eastern parts of Taiwan.
 Heavy rain was reported in numerous areas, including the Taipei–Keelung metropolitan area.
 The Thai Meteorological Department had issued heavy rain forecasts for the country's upper Isan region, but the rains eased off as the storm rapidly lost strength following its landfall in Vietnam.

 Retirement

 After the season, PAGASA announced that the name Maring would be removed from its list of typhoon names after it caused ₱1 billion in damages and will no longer be used in the future.
-On 21 March 2022, the PAGASA chose the name Mirasol as its replacement for the 2025 season.
+On 21 March 2022, the PAGASA chose the name Mirasol, which is derived from a sunflower, as its replacement for the 2025 season.

+In early 2023, the Typhoon Committee announced that the name Kompasu, along with two others will be removed from the naming lists.
+In the spring of 2024, the name was replaced with Tokei, which means clock (Horologium) for future seasons.